Gambling in Macau: Casinos

 Macau has 41 casinos (as of 2019), of which the biggest is The Venetian Macao.
 Twenty-four casinos are located on the Macau Peninsula and 17 in Cotai.
 They all operate under a government franchise and under a common set of rules.

-The main casino operators in Macau are SJM Holdings, Galaxy Entertainment and Las Vegas Sands with respective revenues of 9.7, 4.8, and 4.2 billion in 2011.
+The main casino operators in Macau are SJM Holdings, Galaxy Entertainment Group and Las Vegas Sands with respective revenues of 9.7, 4.8, and 4.2 billion in 2011.

+A form of VIP contractual system called the junket trade operates in Macau.
+Junket agents recruit high rollers to Macau and advance the high rollers credit for gambling.
+The practice developed in the 1980s, when Stanley Ho began subcontracting private gambling rooms in his casinos to independent agents.

 A wide range of games are available, including roulette, blackjack, baccarat, boule, Sic bo, Fan Tan, keno and slot machines.
+Chinese gamblers generally prefer table games, the most popular of which is baccarat.
+Only approximately 5% of annual gaming revenues come from slot machines.

+The punto banco version of baccarat is most common and, because it is purely a game of chance, offers the best odds of any table game in Macau's casinos.
+Baccarat is the sole game played in Macau's VIP rooms.
+Taxes derived from baccarat are the single largest source of public revenue in Macau.

+Common conventions among baccarat players in Macau include chanting, blowing on cards, banging the table, and "squeezing" the cards.
+"Squeezing" the cards refers to folding over the sides and corners to slowly reveal the points value of the cards, rather than simply flipping them over.
+Although punto banco baccarat is a pure game of chance on which no rational bet can be made, many gamblers record the succession of Player or Banker wins in an effort to discern patterns.
+Gamblers typically do so on a chart called the Big Road on which Player and Banker wins can be recorded so that streaks can be readily observed.
+The popularity of tracking such results among gamblers in Macau has led to the practice being used at casinos throughout the world where Chinese people gamble.

 Poker was introduced only in August 2007, in an electronic table format at Galaxy Starworld casino.
 The first live poker tournament was the Asia Pacific Poker Tour Macau event in November 2007.
 Shortly thereafter, in January 2008, the government of Macau published the official rules for Texas hold 'em poker games in Macau.
 In February 2008, Grand Lisboa Casino added the first live-dealer cash game tables.
 In May 2008, 'PokerStars Macau' opened at Grand Waldo Casino.
 In November 2008, Texas Holdem' Poker opened at Wynn Macau.
 'PokerStars Macau' moved to a new location at the Grand Lisboa Casino in March 2009.
 Today, Wynn Macau, StarWorld, and the Venetian offer live-dealer cash game poker tables.
-Previously, most casinos were non-smoking.
-This caused serious discontent from both operators and visitors.
-In 2019, the Chinese Ministry of Health allowed smoking in special rooms in most casinos.
-In February 2020, in connection with the spread of coronavirus, after a two-week break in the casino, a restriction was introduced.